 Set It Up and Start Shaping

-Start shaping your Christmas tree one section at a time to achieve a fuller look.
+Starting from the center, move outwards to shape your Christmas tree and focus on one section at a time to achieve a fuller look.
+This also makes sure you’re not missing sections, and to avoid any gaps within the tree.
 You’d want to begin with the bottom section, since this is usually the largest and will require a lot more fluffing.
 Make sure that each branch is in its proper place.
-Begin fanning out the tips from the innermost branches and work your way outwards.
+Begin fanning out the tips from the innermost branches and away from the trunk.
 Carefully point the outer tips in different directions to achieve good volume.
-Fluff each branch layer, then continue upwards, making sure you’re not missing any sections.
+Fluff each branch layer, then continue upwards.
+When you’re satisfied with the volume, put the next section in place and continue fluffing until the entire tree is done.

 A Picture-Perfect Perspective

-Referring to pictures of the tree you purchased gives you a clearer idea of how it should be styled—whether the branches should be upswept or downswept.
+Referring to pictures of the tree you purchased gives you a clearer idea of how it should look like—whether the branches should be upswept or downswept.
+Tweak the ends of each branch as needed to get that designer effect and style.

 Step Back and Scan Every Side

-When you’re finished and think you have achieved the volume you wanted, take a step back and look at your tree from all angles.
+When you’re finished and think you have achieved the volume you wanted, take a step back and try looking at your tree from all angles.
 Fluff the branches a little more to fill any gaps in.
 You’d also want to check if the lights are evenly dispersed.
-In short—pat yourself on the back and admire your masterpiece!
+Ensure that the tree can easily also accommodate your decorations, such as ornaments and ribbons, on its branches.
+Pat yourself on the back and admire your masterpiece!

 Fluff with Family and Friends

-Also remember that fluffing your Christmas tree takes some time and can take one to two hours to achieve its best look, but you don’t have to do it alone.
-Invite family and friends to join you and spend some fun time together while preparing for the holidays!
+Also remember that fluffing your Christmas tree takes time, depending on the size of your tree as well.
+It can take one to two hours to achieve its best look, but you don’t have to do it alone.
+Invite family and friends to join you and make it a party!
+Spend some fun time together while preparing for the holidays.